 Friends Outside of Work

-You should only work with people you’d trust in your kayak.
+You should only work with people you'd share a chair lift with.

 Thoughtful Office Layout

 We’ve tailored our office space so that you can easily transition between focusing, collaborating, and socializing.

 We were very particular when we last looked for new office spaces.
 The number one priority was finding a space that had a set of rooms for our engineering and data teams to work quietly, undisturbed by other departments.
 Today, engineers and data scientists work in adjacent rooms which facilitates spontaneous collaboration but also allows each team to find privacy when they need to.
 Our sales team is clustered together on the opposite end, near the common area because half the time, they’re visiting customers, on a call, or grabbing lunch with potential prospects.
 We have multiple communal areas for people to hang out or brainstorm, as well as a number of unoccupied conference rooms for more formal meetings or impromptu work sessions that require a quiet, uninterrupted space.

 It might sound trivial but it really isn’t.
 Part of doing your best work means having the freedom to create your own schedule and the ability to structure your ideal work environment.
 We’re thoughtful about every big decision at Sensor Tower.
 Choosing the right office space was no different.